immasei/flask-discussion-forum/README.md

   | Message Confidentiality & Integrity (communication) | RSA for exchanging symmetric secret key for message encryption + HMAC |
   | Encrypted Message History (storage) | (only p2p) store encrypted history & shared log key to decrypt history |
   |  |  shared log key encrypted by user pbkdf2 before storing on server |

+### Acknowledgement

+The initial project setup was provided by **INFO2222 - University of Sydney**.
+All functionalities were implemented by me (including the graphics), unless otherwise noted.

 ### References